Venus Williams Showcases Insane Body In Tight Yoga Pants, But Her Caption Really Nails It

 As to the caption, it was definitely a fun one.
 Venus joked that she’d traversed the Great Wall in its entirety, although she did then admit that the real figure wasn’t anywhere near as impressive as the over-13,000 miles the wall stretches.
 The star then encouraged her fans to visit the landmark should they ever get the opportunity.

 Venus’ update quickly proved popular, racking up over 2,800 likes in just 12 minutes.
-The star has less of a following than her sister Serena, but the elder Williams’ sister still has her fans.
+The star has less of a following than her sister Serena, but the elder Williams still has her fans.

 Venus seems to travel quite a bit.
 Her recent social media activity has seen her in Asia and the U.S., with the snap of Venus rocking those daisy dukes seeing the star in an Eastern pagoda setting.
 As to travel overall, the sports face has been interviewed about it.
 Speaking to Vogue about the five things that have shaped her, Venus mentioned globe-trotting.